Hwezza/cfm2023/SimBrain/README.md

 class SimBrain:
   ...
 ```
-this is the main class of SimBrain
+This is the main class of SimBrain an instance can be created

 ## Method `open_csv`
 This function opens a CSV file and returns its contents as a list of lists.